Top 10 ski resorts to work in

 Turkey - Uludağ in the Pontic Mountain range is the resort of choice in Turkey.
 This is a resort on the up, with 3000 beds currently available, some great off-piste powder and more than a few pine trees to test your slalom skills.
 The bars and cafes that serve the resort offer up some of the best food in Europe.
 A glass of mint tea at the end of day as the sun goes down over this very picturesque resort.
 You'll think twice about visiting a traditional Alpine resort for your next skiing trip.

 Shropshire - Stay with us on this one.
 The Best Ski Jobs team's home county may not have mountains as such, but last winter saw us make a bid to establish The Stiperstones as England's newest ski resort.
 It may have only lasted a day, but as you can see from the photographs below, the snow conditions were fantastic, with a good couple of feet of untouched powder on the tops.
-The resort would be best described as off-piste (watch out for the old lead mine shafts and well camouflaged sheep) but with nobody else to share the slopes, and runs virtually to the door of the Stiperstones Inn (who server a delicious whinberry pie) this is definitely a location to put in your diary for 2012.
+The resort would be best described as off-piste (watch out for the old lead mine shafts and well camouflaged sheep) but with nobody else to share the slopes, and runs virtually to the door of the Stiperstones Inn (who server a delicious whinberry pie) this is definitely a location to put in your diary.